vmware-archive/postfacto/deployment/README.md

 ### Migrating a deployment

+ > ⚠️ **Warning**: the Heroku migration will attempt to migrate your data to a new database instance and delete the old one.
+Take a look at what the script is doing and make sure you understand the implications before running it.

 1. If you'd previously deployed a version of Postfacto prior to 4.0, run the migration script from the `heroku` directory:
     ```bash
     ./migrate.sh <web-app-name> <api-app-name>